fryga, we ship on Fridays Kraków / Oslo / remote Currently booking: Q3 2026

 Filling seats

 We're four people, maybe five tomorrow.
 We don't subcontract strangers to make the team look bigger.
-If the project needs more hands than we have, we'll say so.
+If the project needs more hands than we have, we'll turn it down.

 Negotiating down